Techniquest

-Techniquest is a science discovery centre located in Cardiff Bay.
+Techniquest is a science discovery centre located in Cardiff Bay, Wales.
 It gives visitors a hands-on approach to science and includes a science theatre, a planetarium, and an exhibition space with over 100 interactive exhibits aimed at visitors of all ages.

 Techniquest was founded in 1986 by Professor John Beetlestone (1932–2016) and his colleagues from Cardiff University.
 It previously had a sister venue located in Wrexham, along with locations in Llanberis in Gwynedd, and the Adventure Centre in Narberth, Pembrokeshire.

 History of the Cardiff site

 Techniquest first opened on 13 November 1986 on the site of the old British Gas showroom on the corner of Duke Street and St John Street.
 There were 48 exhibits at that time, many of them were designed and built by Techniquest.
 The former showroom housed the centre for around nine months.
 Less than seven weeks after it had opened Techniquest had welcomed its ten thousandth visitor.

 In 1988 Techniquest re-opened in a pre-fabricated building opposite the now demolished Welsh Industrial and Maritime Museum in Bute Street.
 The two buildings were removed to make way for Mermaid Quay.

 They moved again in 1995 about 100 metres along Stuart Street to its present location on the site of the former Baileys engineering workshop which is now its permanent headquarters.
 The building, the UK's first purpose-built science discovery centre, opened on 1 May 1995.
 It uses the steel framework of the original building which can be clearly seen on the photograph.

 It was once filmed for an episode for the third series of CBBC children's drama programme, The Story of Tracy Beaker.